 We prefer our Scouts to perform the clean up as well.
-Scouts all help in the clean up and can take turns doing certain part of the clean up, such as washing dishes or clearing the table.
+All Scouts participate in the clean up, though they can take turns doing certain parts of the clean up such as washing dishes and clearing the table.
 Scouts should be certain that family dishes are returned to the families who brought them.